-Speaking at Startup Bazaar: GovCon at the University of Maryland on June 13, Natarajan reflected on that remarkable journey during a fireside chat moderated by Soumya Padmanabhan, Vice President of Technical Delivery at MERP Systems.
+Speaking at Startup Bazaar: GovCon at the University of Maryland on June 13, Dr. Natarajan reflected on that remarkable journey during a fireside chat moderated by Soumya Padmanabhan, Vice President of Technical Delivery at MERP Systems.
 The conversation offered attendees a blend of practical business advice, leadership lessons, and personal reflections on entrepreneurship in America.

 Building a tech company

 The company’s mission, he explained, is built on a balance between customer success, employee well-being, and flawless execution.
+While many businesses focus heavily on customer satisfaction, Rajan prefers a different metric.

-“Customer satisfaction is temporary,” he said.
-“Customer success and system success are very, very important.
+“Customer satisfaction is momentary,” he said.
+“But Customer success and system success are very important and permanent.
 That’s why we focus more on them.”

 That philosophy influences every aspect of the company, from client relationships to employee incentives and talent development.